The Wild Wild West Marathon

 The Lone Pine Chamber of Commerce, 120 S. Main St. will serve as the packet pickup site on Friday between 7:00pm and 10:00pm.
 There will be no late registration.

 10 mile awards will be at the finish line for the 10 mile race as the runners come in.

-All runners who register before April 1, 2019 receive a T-shirt, and finishers earn ceramic medallions.
+All runners who register before April 1, 2019 receive a T-shirt, and all finishers earn ceramic medallions.
 The top three age-group finishers receive awards.